elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Improvement(s)

-- Opensearch and Opensearch Dashboards were upgraded to v2.12
+- OpenSearch and OpenSearch Dashboards were upgraded to v2.12
 - Grafana was upgraded to v10.4
 - Falco was upgraded to v0.37.1
 - A new capacity management Grafana dashboard is now available.
 This will give better visibility over resource usage per node groups